Real-time edge-cloud data warehouse for industrial IoT

 "CrateDB was the only database that met our performance and scaling needs."

 They developed the Senseforce industrial edge cloud platform working closely with a range of pilot customers, including Künz (industrial cranes) and IMA Schelling (industrial saws), which gave them exposure to different machine data sets and analytic requirements.
-The Sensforce platform includes the following components:
+The Senseforce platform includes the following components:

 - Senseforce Luna – runs on device at customer sites to collect data from sensors, PLCs and other edge systems.
 It standardizes, compresses, and encrypts the data before sending it via MQTT (HiveMQ) to a central, cloud-based repository